DeepSportradar/instance-segmentation-challenge/README.md

     --cfg-options data.test.ann_file=annotations/test.json
 ```

+Alternatively, submitting to the `Test` [phases on EvalAI](https://eval.ai/web/challenges/challenge-page/1685/phases) will provide the same results.

 ## License

-This repository is built from, and on top of MMDet, and distributed under the Apache 2.0 License.
+This repository is built from, and on top of [MMDet](https://github.com/open-mmlab/mmdetection), and distributed under the Apache 2.0 License.